 '''

 latexmk -pdf -jobname=%%A-pdflatex .tex latexmk -pdfxe -jobname=%%A-xelatex .tex

 '''

-- -l Run in landscape mode, using the landscape mode for the previewers and the dvi to postscript converters.
-This option is not normally needed nowadays, since current previewers normally determine this information automatically. - -l- Turn off -l. - -latex This sets the generation of dvi files by latex, and turns off the generation of pdf and ps files.
+- -I Run in landscape mode, using the landscape mode for the previewers and the dvi to postscript converters.
+This option is not normally needed nowadays, since current previewers normally determine this information automatically. - -l- Turn off -l.